theKashey/react-focus-lock/README.md

 This one is about managing the focus.

-I'v got a good [article about focus management, dialogs and  WAI-ARIA](https://medium.com/@antonkorzunov/its-a-focus-trap-699a04d66fb5).
+I've got a good [article about focus management, dialogs and  WAI-ARIA](https://medium.com/@antonkorzunov/its-a-focus-trap-699a04d66fb5).

 # API
  FocusLock has few props to tune behavior